 Miller then generously shared his program with his swinging back-up trio.
 Kristen Korb plucked string bass while breezing (and scatting) through “Deed I Do.”
 Also showcased was the golden fluid keyboard of pianist Josh Nelson and the light touch of drummer Sammy Miller, who just by tom-tomming added a solid bottom as well as velocity to the mix.

 The jazz bôite was filled with attentive friends and fans.
-Miller’s scrupulous manners, crediting the club owner, introducing a key client, congero Louie Cruz Beltran, and even giving a shout-out to a writer in the crowd, added to his appeal.The evening slid by way way too quickly and not just on libations; we await Miller’s next round of satisfying grown-up crooning.
+Miller’s scrupulous manners, crediting the club owner, introducing a key client, congero Louie Cruz Beltran, and even giving a shout-out to a writer, added to his appeal.The evening slid by way way too quickly and not just on libations; we await Miller’s next round of satisfying grown-up crooning.

 Thank you, Chuck Keenum, for the photo!